 MetroHealth's Division of Urology offers the most advanced diagnostic testing and urology procedures, including:

 Your doctor will explain the reason for the procedure and what it involves.
 If you have any additional questions, ask anyone on staff at any time.

-Pediatric urology is offered at MetroHealth by urologists from Cleveland Clinic Children's.
+Pediatric urology is offered at MetroHealth by urologists from UH Rainbow Babies and Children's Hospital.
 They specialize in the following conditions:

 During your child's appointment, your pediatric urologist will take the time to discuss your child's health and medical condition in detail.
 Then you, your child and your urologist will have open discussions about treatment options. ranging from medication management and targeted exercise to surgical solutions.
 Our pediatric urologists are adept at working with a child's small anatomy, and they perform dozens of surgeries on children each year.
 They communicate treatment plans and test results with your child's pediatrician, to ensure continuity of care.
 Your child is in good hands with our team.